 We dedicate one lab meeting quarterly to DEI discussions, commitments, and opportunities for improvement, including revisiting this diversity statement.

 We actively encourage underrepresented youth and undergraduates to be a part of our research and commit to serving as mentors for those seeking careers in science.

-We currently encourage our undergraduates to participate in the CAMINO, STEM Diversity, Doris Duke Conservation Scholars, and Science Internship programs, and seek out funding opportunities for fellowships, grants, and programs that are focused on diversity, equity, and inclusion.
+We currently encourage our undergraduates to participate in the CAMINO, STEM Diversity, and Doris Duke Conservation Scholars programs, as well as the high school Science Internship program, and seek out funding opportunities for fellowships, grants, and programs that are focused on diversity, equity, and inclusion.